alsotoes/hassio-infrastructure/afp2s3/README.md

 ## Security

-This add-on comes with an AppArmor profile to enhance security by restricting the add-on's permissions.
-The profile is located in the `apparmor.txt` file.
+This add-on previously shipped with an AppArmor profile to restrict permissions.
+AppArmor enforcement is currently disabled for compatibility, but the reference profile remains available in `apparmor.txt` should you wish to adapt it for your own deployment.

 ## License
 GNU GENERAL PUBLIC [LICENSE](https://github.com/alsotoes/hassio-infrastructure/blob/main/LICENSE.md) Version 3